blob: 486693214cbdb07d5eb3f744566cfc343accdb34 [file] [edit]

 OCCURRENCE = 8;

-// Records an integer measurement.
+// Records a single integer measurement.

 //